hokindeng/VMEvalKit/README.md

 - 🎯  [**Task Creation at Scale**](docs/ADDING_TASKS.md): Create question dataset of many different cognitive tasks programmatically at scale and our framework makes sure the dataset to be well-organized.
 - 🚀  [**Model Inference at Scale**](docs/INFERENCE.md): Easy one-click inference of the entire question dataset across many video models (commercial APIs + open-source) with automatic resume, error handling, and structured output management, and automatically sync the inference results into the dataset.
 - ⚖️  [**Scoring Pipeline**](docs/SCORING.md): Human scoring via web interface and AI scoring via automated MLLM scoring, also automatically sync the scoring results into the dataset.
 - ☁️  [**Dataset Management**](docs/DATA_MANAGEMENT.md): Manage question datasets from task creation, inference results from video models, and scoring results from humans or MLLM pipelines.
-Provide both AWS S3 or HuggingFace use cases, with version tracking and built-in logging for reproducibility.
+Provides AWS S3 integration with version tracking and built-in logging for reproducibility.

 We have completed running a question dataset of [**chess**](/vmevalkit/tasks/chess_task/CHESS.md), [**maze**](/vmevalkit/tasks/maze_task/MAZE.md), [**Sudoku**](/vmevalkit/tasks/sudoku_task/SUDOKU.md), [**mental rotation**](/vmevalkit/tasks/rotation_task/ROTATION.md), and [**Raven's Matrices**](/vmevalkit/tasks/raven_task/RAVEN.md) on [**latest video models**](https://grow-ai-like-a-child.com/video-reason/).
 Checkout our raw results videos on this [**website**](https://grow-ai-like-a-child.com/video-reason/).
 Here are a few examples.